Contributing Gear Editor

 Before we delve into specifics, let’s clarify a few concepts.
 Think of electricity as water flowing through a pipe.
 The water’s volume (electricity amount) is analogous to Amps, the pressure (energy level) equates to Voltage, and the flow rate (power) equates to Watts.
 Finally, the total amount of water that has flowed over time (energy over time) is akin to Watt-Hours.

-Relating it into human terms, Let’s picture hiking.
+Let’s use the metaphor of hiking.
 Imagine our watt-hour is a mountain.
 Everyone will reach the summit at a different pace.
 Some people will sprint up and be there in a half hour, while others might take a more casual pace and take half a day.
 If you think of energy output at any given moment in watts, you have to expend a lot more energy to go fast, but it will require less time to do so.
-Same goes in these power stations – a 50 W device can run for 10 hours on a 500 Wh battery.
-But a 100 W device will only run for 5 hours on the same battery.
+The same goes for these power stations — a 50 W device can run for 10 hours on a 500 Wh battery.
+But a 100 W device will only run for five hours on the same battery.
 You can mix and match any amount of wattage, and the capacity (Wh) divided by the total watts will tell you how long that battery can run on one charge.
-Yes, it’s not a totally apples to apples comparison, but hopefully it can paint a bit of a clearer picture if it otherwise seemed a bit confusing.

-For us as consumers, the watt-hour is our best measure of a portable power device’s capacity, and translates (roughly) to certain dimensions, prices, and how big of an external device you’ll be able to power/charge.
-Portable power stations that have a 500 Wh capacity (or something similar) are about the size of 4-5 laptops, weigh about 12-15 lbs, and can usually charge devices as large as a portable fridge or CPAP device.
-Power stations with a 1000 Wh capacity can power devices as powerful as a full-sized fridge or microwave, are about the size of a small microwave, and weigh around 30 lbs.
+So how does this shake out for consumers?
+The watt-hour is our best measure of a portable power device’s capacity and translates (roughly) to certain dimensions, prices, and how big of an external device you’ll be able to power/charge.
+Portable power stations that have a 500 Wh capacity (or something similar) are about the size of 4-5 laptops, weigh about 12-15 pounds, and can usually charge devices as large as a portable fridge or CPAP device.
+Power stations with a 1000 Wh capacity can power devices as powerful as a full-sized fridge or microwave, are about the size of a small microwave, and weigh around 30 pounds.

 The Jackery Explorer 500 portable power station being carried next to a river.

 Each of the power stations uses lithium as the primary ingredient for the rechargeable batteries.
 However, there are slightly different variations in the chemistry with different effects.
-It can seem confusing to those of us (like me) without a chemistry degree.
-But here’s how it breaks down:
+It can seem confusing, but don’t worry: we broke it down for you.

 Lithium Iron Phosphate (LFP): This is a specific type of lithium-ion battery that uses lithium iron phosphate (LiFePO4) as the cathode material.
-The advantages of LFP batteries include good thermal stability, safety features, long cycle life, and not containing any expensive or toxic metals.
+The advantages of LFP batteries include good thermal stability, safety features, long cycle life, and a lack of any expensive or toxic metals.
 The energy density is somewhat lower compared to other lithium-ion chemistries, and the voltage is also lower, but they are widely used in applications where safety and lifecycle are more critical than energy density and initial cost.

-Nickel Manganese Cobalt (NMC): NMC batteries are a type of lithium-ion battery characterized by the inclusion of three metals: nickel, manganese, and cobalt, in the cathode.
-These batteries blend the best attributes of nickel, manganese, and cobalt to offer a balanced approach.
+Nickel Manganese Cobalt (NMC): NMC batteries are a type of lithium-ion battery characterized by the inclusion of three metals in the cathode: nickel, manganese, and cobalt.
 They typically have a higher energy density than other lithium-ion types, meaning they can store more energy for their size or weight.
 This makes them ideal for applications where size and weight are crucial factors, such as in electric vehicles and portable electronics.
-NMC batteries also offer good thermal stability and a long cycle life, although they can be more expensive due to the cost of cobalt.
-Additionally, the presence of cobalt raises concerns about sourcing and sustainability, as cobalt mining has been associated with ethical and environmental issues.
+NMC batteries also offer good thermal stability and long cycle life, although they can be more expensive due to the cost of cobalt.
 Overall, NMC batteries are favored for their balance between energy density, power, and safety.

 What to Consider When Shopping for Portable Power Stations

-The main factors to consider include the power station’s capacity (measured in watt-hours), its power output (measured in watts), the number and type of ports it has, its size and weight, and the type of battery it uses.
+The factors to consider include the power station’s capacity, its power output, the number and type of ports it has, its size and weight, and the type of battery it uses.

 Power Station’s Capacity and Output